The blackbird watches me

 Sometimes she would let me wind it, carefully, with my rough country kid fingers.

-The stories were always of Horace and Doris, they were hobgoblins, who lived in the local wood.
+The stories were always of Horace and Doris, who were hobgoblins who lived in the local wood.

 The plots mainly consisted of domestic duties and minor troubles with neighbours.

-What was wanting in literary device was made up for in my mind.
+What was lacking in literary device was made up for in my mind.

 I closed my eyes, snuggled in at her maternal bosom, sniffed up her expensive scent, and let myself relax.